Table of Contents

 What is Bronzer?

 Bronzer is a cosmetic that gives the appearance of a suntan without the dangers of tanning upon application to the skin.
-Instead, it brings a healthy and radiant warmth to the face, for which you do not need exposure to the tanning beds or the harmful UV rays of the sun.
+Instead, it brings a healthy and radiant warmth to the face, for which you do not need exposure to tanning beds or the sun’s harmful UV rays.
 Precisely, a bronzer gives the skin a gorgeous ‘bronzed’ look.
 It is available in different formulae, finishes, and shades to suit the unique requirements of makeup enthusiasts.
+(1)

 How Does It Work?